-The CATO is not able to provide work permits or visa assistance for candidates, this scheme provides GMC sponsorship only.
+CATO is not able to provide work permits or visa assistance for candidates.
+This scheme provides GMC sponsorship (approval) only.
 This is entirely different to that outlined by the UK Borders Agency that requires a "certificate of sponsorship".
 Candidates must make their own visa arrangements, with assistance from their supervisor and the associated Imperial College department they will undertake research and clinical time in.

-Imperial College will only consider sponsoring overseas doctors who meet the following criteria:
+Imperial College will only consider sponsoring overseas doctors who already meet the following criteria:

 - Candidate intends to carry out clinical research at an affiliated Imperial College London Hospital and associated Imperial College department

-- Awarded a scholarship, official funding or a salary, (the scheme does not encompass financial support for candidates).
+- Candidate has been awarded a scholarship, official funding or a salary, (the scheme does not encompass financial support for candidates).

 The supervisor should first conduct a structured interview with the candidate (as outlined in the regulations).
-Structured interview questions are available from the CATO if required.
-If interviewed successfully, and the candidate is offered a suitable position at Imperial college London, the Supervisor can commence the application process.
+Structured interview questions are available from CATO if required.
+If interviewed successfully, and the candidate is offered a suitable position at Imperial College London, the Supervisor can commence the application process.

 The supervisor should complete the Supervisor form:

 The candidate should complete the Initial International Sponsorship form:

 Both completed forms should be sent by the Supervisor to (email@example.com) for review.
 Once the forms have been reviewed and deemed suitabale, instructions will be provided to progress the application.